 “It used to be that people were born as part of a community and had to find their place as individuals.
 Now people are born as individuals, and have to find their community.” —Bill Bishop

-We believe people who love cities is a "big tent" constituency—but too often are separated by sector, identity, or geography.
-From designers & developers to artists & activists, we all share a passion for place and have much to learn from one another.
+We believe people who love cities and want to make them more just & equitable is a "big tent" constituency—but too often separated by sector or geography.
+From urban designers & planners to artists & activists, we all share a passion for place and have much to learn from one another.

 Bigger picture: We've all seen the alarming research—Americans are growing more isolated & divided.
 Membership in civic groups is declining, while tension between city newcomers & longtimers is rising.
 This is dangerous for our social fabric & civic life.

 People need invitations & introductions to come together—and to share learnings & support one another.
 That’s what we do.